yesdevnull/homebridge-mitsubishi-aircon-au-nz/README.md

 Netheless to say, you should have **[Homebridge](https://homebridge.io/)** running.

-## Coming Soon
-Some capabilities are not yet available and should be released soon:
-- Fan (FAN) mode;
-- Swing;

 ## Known issues
 - **Dry mode**: Does not control fan speed.
 - **LAN access**: Still requires internet connection, as it authenticates the requests with Melview cloud.
 It still